 Sarasota Wrongful Death Attorneys

 The sudden death of a family member can be devastating.
-If the death was caused by someone else’s negligent or wrongful conduct, dealing with the loss can be even more difficult.
+Losing a loved one becomes even more difficult when someone else’s negligent or wrongful conduct causes their death.
 Questions about why and how fatal the injuries occurred, comingled with financial worries, family issues and grief, can make coping with the loss almost impossible.

-A wrongful death claim cannot undo what has been done or resolve all of these challenging issues.
+A wrongful death claim cannot reverse the loss or resolve every challenge that follows, but it can help bring accountability and financial support to those left behind.
 However, it can provide some necessary financial assistance and a path for coming to terms with your loved one’s death.

-If a family member recently suffered fatal injuries because of someone else’s wrongful action or negligence, the experienced Sarasota wrongful death attorneys at Dennis Hernandez & Associates can help you take appropriate legal action.
-We have helped hundreds of surviving family members throughout Florida and are committed to holding the parties responsible for your loved one’s death accountable for their actions and making sure you obtain the financial compensation you deserve.
+If a family member recently suffered fatal injuries because of someone else’s wrongful action or negligence, the experienced Sarasota wrongful death attorneys at Dennis Hernandez Injury Attorneys can help you take appropriate legal action.
+We have helped hundreds of surviving family members throughout Florida.
+Our team works tirelessly to hold the parties responsible for your loved one’s death fully accountable for their actions.
+In addition, we work tirelessly to ensure you receive the financial compensation you deserve.

 What Is Considered a Wrongful Death in Florida?